alexch/ruby_notes/02_objects.md

+<!SLIDE subsection>
+# Ruby Objects

+This section introduces Ruby's object-oriented programming model, including instances, methods, parameters, and memory management (instances and references).
+Later sections cover *classes* and *modules* and further topics.

-## Chapter 2.
+Ref: WGR Chapter 2.
 Objects, methods, and local variables

+Note: Following WGR's lead, in this section we define methods on instances (not on classes), to keep the lessons simple.

 <!SLIDE incremental>